Mechanisms of Ageing and Development

 Post-marketing effectiveness of Prevnar [pneumococcal 7-valent conjugate vaccine (diphtheria CRM197 protein)] and implications for adult immunization

-Betsy Abraham-Van Parijs and Frank J. Malinoski,
+Betsy Abraham-Van Parijs and Frank J. Malinoski

 Wyeth Pharmaceutical, 500 Arcola Rd., Collegeville, PA 19426, USA